ShivramSriramulu/MLIB-Scala-Airflow_Spark/README.md

 1. Print "Jobs started" in the Airflow logs.
 2. Submit the Python Spark job to the Spark cluster.
 3. Submit the Scala Spark job to the Spark cluster.
+4. Submit the ML_job to spark cluster
-4. Print "Jobs completed successfully" in the Airflow logs after all jobs have finished.
+5. Print "Jobs completed successfully" in the Airflow logs after all jobs have finished.

 **Note:** You must add the Spark cluster URL to the Spark connection in the configuration on the Airflow UI.

+Additionally, this project uses MLlib Spark Submit Operator for linear regression.